-C. Segal AmeriCorps Education Award
+Segal AmeriCorps Education Award

 AmeriCorps members who successfully complete a term of service will be eligible for an Education Award from the National Service Trust.
 The amount of the Education Award is linked to the value of the Pell Grant.
 A member has up to seven years after the term of service to use the Education Award.
 CNCS will provide the updated Education Award amounts at the time of grant award.

-• Note: Education Awards amounts are determined by the grant year that the applicant was awarded.
-This may be different than the amount listed on the Corporation for National & Community Service website.
+Note: Education Awards amounts are determined by the federal fiscal year of the grant award.
+Read the amounts listed on the Corporation for National & Community Service website very carefully.

-3. Cost Sharing and Matching
+Cost Sharing and Matching